 The study found that eating dark chocolate every day can also make you feel more relaxed.
 Dark chocolate, which has at least 70% cacao solids, has fewer unhealthy ingredients than milk chocolate, such as fat and sugar.
 Dark chocolate has been found to improve mood by increasing serotonin and endorphin levels in the brain.
 The next time you feel stressed, grab a bar or two of dark chocolate.

 A survey points out there are about 29% of people who manage stress by praying.
 People who are religious and pray have fewer symptoms of depression and anxiety, as well as a better ability to cope with stress.
 Spirituality and meditation can decrease stress by allowing a person to create inner quietness, stillness, and peace.
 If you have any religious or spiritual beliefs, try praying frequently to relieve your stress.

 57% of people say they spend time with friends and family to manage their it.
 Study has shown that having strong social support can help reduce manage trauma-induced disorders.
 When you are in a bad mood or feeling stressed out, pour your heart out to the people you trust.
 After you speak out, you will feel better than when you bottle everything up.

-Most people do not know that they are stressful (or high blood pressure).
+Most people do not know that they are stressed (or have high blood pressure).
 Unless abnormal blood pressure is measured or the symptoms are severe, those people will find that their health is worse than normal.